 Why is this value higher?

 When we calculate variance based on the entire population, the denominator of the formula is the total number of items.
-However, when the variance is calculated from a sample data, we subtract a value of 1 before dividing the sum of the squared deviations.
+However, when the variance is calculated from sample data, we subtract a value of 1 before dividing the sum of the squared deviations.
 For this very reason, the value of variance calculated from sample data is higher than the value that could have been found out by using population data.
 The logic of doing so is to compensate for our lack of information about the population data.
-When sample data is taken for most of the statistical purposes, it is accompanied by lack of information about the majority of data.
-In order to compensate for this, the value of variance and standard deviation, which is square root of variance, are higher in case of sample data than variance from population data.
+When sample data is taken for most of the statistical purposes, it is accompanied by a lack of information about the majority of data.
+In order to compensate for this, the value of variance and standard deviation, which is the square root of the variance, are higher in case of sample data than variance from population data.